wh-alice/mig_visualstudio/vs/misc/arrays-of-type--system.void--are-not-allowed-in-this-expression.md

 ---
-title: "Arrays of type &#39;System.Void&#39; are not allowed in this expression" ms.custom: "" ms.date: "10/19/2016"
+title: "Arrays of type &#39;System.Void&#39; are not allowed in this expression | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"